filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Abstract

-This proposal aligns with Filecoin's mission to provide useful storage and maintains the network's core values of decentralization, objectivity, and permissionlessness.
+This proposal aligns with Filecoin's mission to provide useful storage and maintains the network's core values of [decentralization](https://github.com/filecoin-project/FIPs/blob/master/mission.md) like...

+> - The network is not dependent on any one party, e.g., not dependent on a company, foundation, or other organization to continue operating.
+> - No centralized parties can control, stop, or censor the network, its operation, or its participants.
+> - Users and providers are not controlled or governed by powerful intermediaries (unlike markets like Uber or Airbnb).
+> - Refers to the decentralization movement of 2015+, including IPFS, Bitcoin, Ethereum, and more.

 It aims to reduce complexity and friction in the ecosystem, encourage the onboarding of real data, and foster a healthier growth environment for the Filecoin network.
+We will achieve this by cutting down QAP multiplier to 1x for all so that the network is not dependent on a centralized intermediary to pick and choose what kind of data to onboard to the network and follow the best decentralization practices setup by both Bitcoin and Ethereum.

 ## Change Motivation